lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ```

 If the state does not need to be initialized by the Router's UseCase, there is probably no reason for the Router to have a UseCase.

-FIXME: <u>put this somewhere</u>: Each child's Router is defined by a protocol.
-It is implemented by the parent.

-TODO: passing view controller parameters
-TODO: passing callbacks instead of self